-According to the American Psychiatric Association, schizoaffective disorder is a mental illness wherein the individual displays features of schizophrenia concurrent with either a major depressive disorder or bipolar disorder.
-The affective part of the name refers to the simultaneous display of symptoms of the mood disorder of either bipolar or depression.
-When a person is diagnosed with schizoaffective disorder, either bipolar type or depressive type will be specified to indicate which mood disorder is experienced.
-If bipolar disorder is specified, the individual may experience just the manic episode or both episodes of mania and depression.
-Schizoaffective disorder is often misdiagnosed because it shares the properties of multiple disorders.
-Fortunately, there are treatment options available.
-When you reach out to our schizoaffective disorder treatment center in Los Angeles, please contact Silicon Beach Treatment Center today at 866.520.4881.
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, fifth edition, Schizoaffective Disorder pertains to a mental illness wherein the individual displays features of schizophrenia concurrent with either a Major Depressive Disorder or Bipolar Disorder.
+The affectivepart of the name refers to the simultaneous display of symptoms of the mood disorder of either Bipolar or Depression.
+When a person is diagnosed with Schizoaffective Disorder, either Bipolar type or Depressive type will be specified to indicate which mood disorder is experienced.
+If Bipolar is specified the individual may experience just the manic episode, or both episodes of mania and depression.
+Schizoaffective Disorder is often misdiagnosed because it shares properties of multiple disorders.

 Signs and Symptoms of Clinical Schizoaffective Disorder

-The individual will experience five or more of the following symptoms for two weeks, and at least one symptom will be a depressed mood or a loss of interest or pleasure.
-The symptoms experienced will markedly negatively impact functioning in social, educational, occupational, or other areas, and the mood disturbance is not attributable to substance use, medication, or another medical condition.
-These symptoms may include:
+- Major Depressive Episode: the individual will experience five or more of the following symptoms for two weeks and at least one symptom will be depressed mood or a loss of interest or pleasure, and the symptoms experienced will markedly negatively impact functioning in social, educational, occupational, or other areas, and the mood disturbance is not attributable to substance use, medication, or another medical condition.

 - A depressed mood for most of the day, nearly every day